-- 1. Go to View > Labels or click the Labels icon in the toolbar to open the Labels tab. - 2.
-Right-click the required label and select Get Revision.

-The Get Revision dialog opens.

-- 3. Click Add to open the Add Files/Folders dialog. - 4.
+- 1. Go to View > Labels to open the Labels tab. - 2.
+Right-click the required label and select Get Revision. - The Get Revision dialog opens. - 3.
+Click Add to open the Add Files/Folders dialog. - 4.
 To retrieve all file revisions in a label, click the top-level folder (//).
 To retrieve a subset of the file revisions in the label, browse to the folders and files that you want and select them. - 5.
 Click OK to display the selected folders in the list of files to be retrieved. - 6.
 To ensure that your workspace contains only the labeled file revisions, select Remove files from workspace if they are not in label. - 7.
 Click Get Revision to retrieve the labeled file revisions.